tonyjurg/Parashot/WeeklyParasha/13 - Shemot/README.md

 <img src="moses_calling_DALL-E.jpg">

 Image created by DALL-E: The calling of Moses at the mountain of the LORD.
+The auto generated promt was: "A powerful biblical scene from the Torah portion Shemot, showing Moses standing barefoot before the burning bush on Mount Horeb.
+The bush is engulfed in bright, golden flames but is not being consumed.
+Moses, dressed in ancient desert robes and holding a shepherd’s staff, stands in awe on sacred ground, surrounded by a glowing desert landscape with rocky hills and warm sunlight.
+The moment is filled with divine mystery and spiritual intensity, capturing the moment when God calls out to Moses from within the fire."